jobergner/backent-cli/README.md

 - removes meta fields
 - adds 'hasUpdated' field
 - updates of elements with multiple children will only include children that actually updated
+- upon generation a dist folder is created which includes wasm_exec.js, client.wasm, index.html and an your_code.js file

+### local state
+should be optional
+Is just empty if not defined
+only affected by 'local actions' actions may be local and remote at the same time

 ### local-only-state and remote-state mapping:
 some actions should/must not rely on the server accepting, processing, and broadcasting it.